 This design is certified for thru-the-wall installation only.
 The interior portions of the unit may be surrounded by a closet with clearances to combustible material as listed on the nameplate.
-Adequate clearance must be provided to install the union and manual shut-off valve as well as accessibility to field wiring junction box.

 Minimum clearances to combustibles derived from factory testing are shown below and also on the nameplate of the unit: